Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Modern LCD screens often have an input lag problem that can spoil the gaming experience, especially in fast platformers or fighting games.
-CRTs do not have this drawback: the image is output instantly, without any delay.
+Modern LCD screens often have input lag issues that can spoil the gaming experience, especially in fast platformers or fighting games.
+CRTs do not have this drawback: the image is displayed instantly, with no delay.

-In addition, many old games were developed specifically for CRT screens and took into account the peculiarities of their technology.
-On LCD displays, such games can look blurry or pixelated, while on CRT they look the way the developers intended.
+Additionally, many old games were specifically designed for CRT screens and took their technology into account.
+On LCD displays, such games may look blurry or pixelated, while on CRTs they look just as the developers intended.

-Also, CRT displays do not have a problem with fixed resolution.
-For example, playing 240p on LCD can look terrible because of poor scaling, and on CRT it looks perfect because the cathode ray tube naturally distributes light and color.
+Also, CRT displays do not have the fixed resolution problem.
+For example, a game in 240p on an LCD may look terrible due to poor scaling, while on a CRT it looks perfect because the cathode ray tube naturally distributes light and color.

 3. Authenticity of retro gaming

-Old consoles (NES, SNES, Sega Mega Drive, PlayStation 1-2 and others) are designed for analog video output (Composite, S-Video, RGB, SCART), which works great with CRT.
-Modern TVs and monitors that use HDMI often have problems with delay, signal conversion or picture distortion.
+Old consoles (NES, SNES, Sega Mega Drive, PlayStation 1-2, and others) were designed for analog video output (Composite, S-Video, RGB, SCART), which works great with CRTs.
+On modern TVs and monitors that use HDMI, there are often issues with lag, signal conversion, or image distortion.

-Additionally, many retro games have used CRT features to create visual effects.
-For example, the game "Chrono Trigger" for the SNES used color illusions that look correct only on kinescope screens.
+Moreover, many retro games utilized the features of CRTs to create visual effects.
+For example, the game "Chrono Trigger" for SNES used color illusions that only look correct on cathode ray screens.

-Where to find and how to use CRT for games?
+Where to find and how to use CRTs for gaming?

-If you are looking for a quality option, you should pay attention to Sony Trinitron, JVC D-Series, Panasonic Tau, Mitsubishi Diamondtron or PVM/BVM Monitors (professional displays used in television studios).
+If you are looking for a quality option, consider Sony Trinitron, JVC D-Series, Panasonic Tau, Mitsubishi Diamondtron, or PVM/BVM monitors (professional displays used in television studios).

-For a more modern experience (such as PS2 or Xbox 360 games), you can find CRT with support for 480p or even 1080i (HD CRT).
+For a more modern experience (for example, gaming on PS2 or Xbox 360), you can find CRTs that support 480p or even 1080i (HD CRT).

 2. Connecting retro consoles

-Most CRT TVs have RCA (Composite), SCART or S-Video.
-If you want the best quality, look for models with support RGB SCART or Component (YPbPr).
+Most CRT televisions have RCA (Composite), SCART, or S-Video.
+If you want the best quality, look for models that support RGB SCART or Component (YPbPr).

-To connect a computer or modern consoles can be used VGA or special HDMI-to-Component adapters.
+To connect a computer or modern consoles, you can use VGA or special HDMI-to-Component adapters.

 It depends on your gaming experience.
 If you only play on modern consoles and PCs, there is no point.
-But if you are a fan of retro games or you care about minimal latency and natural image, CRT – is the perfect choice.
+But if you are a fan of retro games or care about minimal lag and natural image quality, CRT is the perfect choice.

-The only minus – CRT displays are heavy, bulky and consume a lot of energy.
-But if quality retro gaming is important to you, these shortcomings can be experienced.
+The only downside is that CRT displays are heavy, bulky, and consume a lot of energy.
+But if quality retro gaming is important to you, these drawbacks can be overlooked.

-In the end, CRT gaming – is not just nostalgia, but a way to play old games as they were intended.
+In conclusion, CRT gaming is not just nostalgia, but a way to play old games as they were intended.
 That is why it remains popular even in 2025.

 This post doesn't have any additions from the author yet.